catseye/SixtyPical/README.markdown

 TODO
 ----

-Insist the buffer being read or written to through pointer, appears in approporiate set.
+### Add to pointer.

-Add to pointer.
+And then write a little demo "game" where you can move a block around the screen with the joystick.

 ### `word table` and `vector table` types